Reina2024/Techblog/README.md

 2. Go to http://localhost:3001 from a browser

 ## Screen Caps Of App
-Below is a video of the terminal usage.
+Below is a images of the app in use.

 ![Images](./images/Screenshot%202024-08-16%20at%206.32.40 PM.png)
 ![Images](./images/Screenshot%202024-08-16%20at%206.32.53 PM.png)